 I LOVED the paint color we chose for the main level for the kitchen and family room, but remained anxious to repaint the dining room.

-I wanted the space to feel warmer and more intimate.
+However, we wanted the space to feel warmer and more intimate.
 I love mixing tans and grays, but the gray I selected just wasn’t warm enough to provide the feel I was looking for.

 Two and a half years later, I finally convinced Chris that it was time to repaint the space!
-I sought the best neutral paint color that would transition from season to season, since I often host parties and holidays.
+We sought the best neutral paint color that would transition from season to season, since I often host parties and holidays.

 My general rule of thumb is to use no more than 3-5 paint colors throughout your home, regardless of maintaining a neutral or colorful home.